Numerical Simulations of the Nonlinear Quantum Vacuum in the Heisenberg-Euler Weak-Field Expansion: Higher-dimensional simulations

 For simulations in 2D a special adaptation of 3D Gaussian pulses is used to model the diffusion behavior.
-The pulse is assumed to propagate along some axis $z(t) = t-z$.
-The beam waist of the pulse at position $z$ is given by
+The pulse is assumed to propagate along the $z$-axis.
+The widening of the beam with respect to the longitudinal coordinate $z$ is given by the waist

-with $w_0$ as the waist of the beam at position $z_0$, where the amplitude is $1/e$ of the initial value.
+with $w_0$ the waist of the beam at position $z_0$, where the amplitude is $1/e$ of the initial value.
+The cross-sectional area in 1D is a point, in 2D is a line, and in 3D is an area.
 The field intensity scales with $w_0/w(z)$ and with the surface area $\sim z^2$ in 3D.
-Lateral dispersion has to be taken into account for the 2D Gaussians where the surface scales as $\sim z$.
-Hence, the factor $w_0/w(z)$ appearing as prefactor in the Gaussian pulses gets a square root in the lower dimensional case.
+Lateral dispersion has to be taken into account for the 2D Gaussian pulses, where the surface scales as $\sim z$.
+Hence, the factor $w_0/w(z)$ appearing as prefactor in the Gaussian pulses gets a square root in the lower-dimensional case.
 The pulse can thus be written as

+It is further defined \begin{itemize} \item the parameter $A$ determining the peak pulse amplitude and the polarization $\vec{\epsilon}$ ;